Study: Meditation may improve gut health, prevent disease

 Learn three ways to improve the health of your gut microbiota

 All participants were male, and the monks meditated for at least two hours a day, while the control group did nothing.
-Meditators followed either the Samantha method, which concentrates the mind by focusing attention on a single mantra or object, or the Vipassana method, which makes them think about the true nature of all phenomena.
+Meditators followed either the Samantha method, which concentrates the mind by focusing attention on a single mantra or object, or the Vipassana method, which makes them think regarding the true nature of all phenomena.

 Participants were separated by age, blood pressure, heart rate and diet.
 Both groups consumed staple foods such as rice, bread, pasta, vegetables and meat.
 Furthermore, none of them had ingested medications capable of altering the volume and diversity of the intestinal microbiome.